andrei372/cloud_automation/google/puppet_env/README.md

 # Introduction

-Repo for cloud deployments and automation

-Within the puppet_env folder python scripts deploy a Puppet Master\Client environment to GCP
+Deploys a Puppet Master\Client environment to GCP

 # How to run